eliabieri/wg_display/project_report.md

 ### Non-functional

-- The software shall be robust and crash as little as possible
+- The software shall be robust
+  It must run for weeks without crashing
 - The software shall be well documented
 - The documentation shall be fun to read
+  This is crucial for attracting other contributors
 - The project shall be open source and available on GitHub
 - The project shall be easy to contribute to
 - Contribution guides shall be available